CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 - Nvidia GPU version:
     - NVIDIA graphics card with at least 1.6 GB available (the `nvidia-smi` command checks the available GPU memory in Ubuntu).
-    - At least 2 GB of free RAM memory.
+    - At least 2.5 GB of free RAM memory for BODY_25 model or 2 GB for COCO model (assuming cuDNN installed).
     - Highly recommended: cuDNN.
 - CPU version:
     - Around 8GB of free RAM memory.